Executive Committee

 Linda Raymond Ellison, Vice President

-Lisa E. Melilli, At-Large Member
+Lisa E. Melilli, Secretary

-Tania Moore, At-Large Member
+Tania Moore, At-Large Officer

-Richard Nochimson, At-Large Member
+Richard Nochimson, At-Large Officer

 Ken Schept headshot